ricky900/RICK-VIM/README.md

 # RICK-VIM
-An lightweight Neovim IDE Based on LunarVim
+An lightweight Neovim config Based on LunarVim

 # Installation